wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 <hr />

+<a name="OpsBestPractices"></a>

-Best practices for Operational Excellence:
+Best practice categories for Operational Excellence:

 1. <a href="#DeterminePriorities">Determine what <strong>operational priorities</strong> are</a>
 2. <a href="#StructureBusinessOutcomes">Structure the organization to support business outcomes</a>